kluctl uses a Jinja2 Templating engine to pre-process/render every involved configuration file and resource before

 Before deploying please make sure that you have access to vault.
 You can do this for example by setting

-the environment variable VAULT_TOKEN
+the environment variable VAULT_TOKEN.

 systemEnvVars

 Load variables from environment variables.
-Children of systemEnvVars
+Children of systemEnvVars can be arbitrary yaml, e.g. dictionaries or lists.

 The leaf values are used to get a value from the system environment.

-, each having the values of the environment variables specified by the leaf values.
+someList[0].var3, each having the values of the environment variables specified by the leaf values.

 All specified environment variables must be set before calling kluctl unless a default value is set.
 Default values

-can be set by using the ENV_VAR_NAME:default-value
+can be set by using the ENV_VAR_NAME:default-value form.

 All values retrieved from environment variables (or specified as default values) will be treated as YAML, meaning that